Halloumi Cheese vs Monterey Jack Cheese

 Halloumi's texture can be described as "semihard".
 Monterey Jack Cheese has a fat content of not less than 50% on a dry basis and a moisture content of none.
 Monterey Jack's texture can be described as "mild to firm".

-Halloumi Cheese has a mild, salty flavor.
+Halloumi Cheese has a mild, salty taste.
 Halloumi's aroma can be described as "strong".
-Monterey Jack Cheese has a mild to full-flavored flavor.
+Monterey Jack Cheese has a mild to full-flavored taste.
 Monterey Jack's aroma can be described as "aromatic".

 Appearance and Aging